 Therefore be imitators of God, as beloved children. – Ephesians 5:1

 And if you don’t enter into a person’s story, listen to them, and try to understand them, you’ll not be able to adjust, correct, or refute their anti-biblical thoughts, if they have any.
 That is how bad counseling happens.

 The counselor is barely (if at all) listening to the person because he is formulating his thoughts while the counselee is talking.
 After the counselee finishes talking, the counselor begins shooting his Bible bullets, only to miss the mark because he did not fully enter into and engage the other person.

 This also happens in marriage.
 Couples do not take the time to listen for understanding (1 Peter 3:7), choosing rather to speak first.
 Understanding a person’s mind is essential if you want to help them renew their inner being (Ephesians 4:23).

-Listening to another person is showing biblical empathy for them, a person made in the image of God.
-And, of course, the goal of listening to another person is to serve them redemptively.
+Listening to another person is showing biblical sympathy for them, a person made in the image of God.
+Of course, the goal of listening to another person is to serve them redemptively.
 No Christian listens without gospel-motivated objectives.